9 Warning Signs You Can’t Afford to Stay Retired

 pablocalvog/Adobe mature lady working in coffee shop

 It can be hard to say goodbye to the life of leisure you had hoped to have in retirement, even if the move is just temporary.
-But if you recognize any of these warning signs in your own behavior, getting a job now can save you from a financial crisis down the road.

 It’s OK if retirement doesn’t look exactly like you planned: With a new source of income, you can still bring your dreams to life — maybe just a few years later than anticipated.
-Use the money you earn to eliminate your debts and build a little savings.
+Use the money you earn to crush your debts and build a little savings.
 Then, pick up your golden years right where you left them.

 Author Details

-Michelle Smith Michelle Smith has spent a decade writing for and about small businesses.
+Michelle Smith has spent a decade writing for and about small businesses.
 She specializes in all things finance and has written for publications like G2 and SmallBizDaily.
 When she's not writing for work at her desk, you can usually find her writing for pleasure near large bodies of water.